soumyej102/Implementing-RAFT-in-GoLang/README.md

 The files server\_setup.go, raft\_node.go and raft\_cluster.go require no modification. raft\_node.go, however, contains vital information about the persistent state of a raft node itself, and is worth going through to better understand the flow of the code.

+## **FUNCTIONALITIES WHICH HAVE BEEN IMPLEMENTED:**

+You are expected to implement **4** specific functionalities:

+1. Implement the **becomeFollower** function entirely.
+2. Implement the logic for a **follower** node to handle a received **RequestVote function** from a candidate.
+3. Implement the logic for a **candidate** to handle a reply to the above RequestVote it sent out to its peers, be it successfully or unsuccessfully.
+4. Implement the logic for the **leader** to commit its log successfully in the event of majority confirmation, or fail in case majority confirmation is not received.

 Changes should be made to
 - raft_leader_logic.go
 - raft_election_logic.go